manginoja/455/index.md

 This model was primarily a modification of ResNet50 using pretrained weights as a starting point, provided through the torchvision library.
 The ResNet50 model was modified by stripping the last layer and appending a Linear layer with an output dimension of 555, matching the number of bird classes.
 I began training without data augmentation or using weight decay.
 This resulted in a stark contrast between training accuracy and testing accuracy (0.93 and 0.55 after 30 epochs).
 In order to fix this apparent overfitting, I chose to add data augmentation by taking random 112 x 112 crops and performing random horizontal flips on the training data, along with normalizing the entire dataset around 0.5 for all three channels.
 I also added a weight decay of 0.0005.

-To find the optimal learning rate, I chose to use the fastai Learner class and run the lr_find() function after every 5 epochs of training.
+To find the optimal learning rate, I chose to use the fastai Learner class and run the lr_find() function before the first epoch of training.
 This function provides a suggestion for the best learning rate given the model's current state and the weight decay.
-This manual annealing yielded the following results:
+This yielded the following results:

 *Epochs 1-5*